-- To preserve and enhance present advantages. - To encourage the most appropriate use of land, water, and resources, consistent with the public interest. - To overcome present handicaps.
+- > To preserve and enhance present advantages. - To encourage the most appropriate use of land, water, and resources, consistent with the public interest. - To overcome present handicaps. - To deal effectively with future problems that may result from the use and development of land within their jurisdiction.

-&lt;sup>8 Managing Growth, Promoting a Sustainable Future, 1000 Friends of Florida
+8 Managing Growth, Promoting a Sustainable Future, 1000 Friends of Florida